-This is a potential economic crisis in the making; this kind of debt is guaranteed to cause the value of our currency to go down causing inflation.
+This is an economic crisis; this extreme debt is guaranteed to cause the value of our currency to go down causing inflation and economic destabilization.

-The only solution is the “One Tax for All” National Sales and Transaction Tax System with a temporary Emergency Rate Increased (ERI).
-The U.S. can start to manage the pay down of current and unforeseen debt.
+The only solution is the “One Tax for All” National Sales and Transaction Tax System to start the pay down of the national debt.

 8. A tax that will unleash the wealth of the United States to be the most competitive economy in the world

-By eliminating high taxes and lowering taxes to the lowest rate possible all segments of the economy (ASOE) can focus on their core mission.
-The shifting the tax responsibilities to ASOE is like adding in cash flow of $3.5 trillion to the growth of our economy.
+By lowering tax rates to the lowest rate possible all segments of the economy (ASOE) can focus on their core business with no government intrusion caused by taxes.
+Shifting the tax responsibilities to ASOE is like adding $3.5 trillion in cash flow to the growth of our economy in the first year.

-One Tax For All – NSST will initiate the ultimate pro-business, pro-growth environment for all citizens to prosper.
+One Tax For All – NSTT will initiate a pro-business, pro-growth economy for all citizens to prosper.
 ASOE will thrive and millions of new jobs will be created.
 The United States will be the most attractive economy in the world for foreign investments.
 New investments in factories and technology will boom.

-The old tax collection systems are like a “suit of clothes we have finally grown out of”, it’s time to be dressed for success!
+The current tax collection systems are like “an old suit of clothes we have finally grown out of, it’s time to get dressed for success!”

 If Ben Franklin were alive today he would say,